marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. Is some or all of this needed in the SCO model?
+1. Is some or all of this needed in the source code only model?
 2. If it is needed, is this for our own development work, or is this a tool to be support for the use of experiments?